CruxConnect/crux-docs/_product_retailer/inventory_add_sku.md

 ### Request Parameters:

 sku_uuids
-: (list) The SKU UUIDs list parameter holds sku_uuids for all of the SKUs you wish to add to your Inventory List
+: (array) The SKU UUIDs parameter holds sku_uuids for all of the SKUs you wish to add to your Inventory List

 ### Expected Response Codes